-The Foundation (May 1989 – December 1989)

 Bill liked what he heard and signed Boize to a production deal in late February of 1991.
 He and Gralf immediately took Boize to Morris Apelbaum’s Silent Sound Studios in the Mount Royal Plateau district of Montreal (3880 Clark Street).
 Located less than a block away from Bill Hill Productions’ headquarters, the songs from the Cherry Production Studios recording session were brought it extensive re-working.
 For the next few weeks, the production team attempted to re-mix some of the poorly recorded material and even re-recorded some of the vocal tracks with Morris Apelbaum himself engineering.
 Only four songs were selected to be improved, with the hope of securing a major record deal; “Out of Your Mind“, “I Need You“, “I’ll Still Love You” and “Boize Boys (We Ought to No)“.
 But everything they tried kept sounding even worse.
 No one was able to get the guitars to sound the way that they wanted and the whole session started falling apart.
 So they decided to leave Silent Sound Studio and look elsewhere.

-After the session at Silent Sound Studio, Bill hired Diane Archambault to take an all new photo shoot of the band on Mount Royal.
-In March he then decided to give the Cherry Production Studios recordings a second chance at his friend’s brand new, state-of-the-art studio.
+At the same time, Bill hired Diane Archambault to take an all new photo shoot of the band on Mount Royal.
+In March he decided to give the Cherry Production Studios recordings a second chance at his friend’s brand new, state-of-the-art studio.
 Frank Marino had just finished building his private studio in the Notre-Dame-De-Grace district of Montreal (2121 Hingston Avenue) and gave Hill the keys, telling him that he could use it any time he wanted.
 At Starbase Studio, Boize settled in with Gralf as technician, Bill producing and mixing and a young Trebas Institute student studying under Bill as the engineer.
-Through out the next month or so, Boize re-recorded some of the drum and guitar tracks and properly mixed the same four songs.
+Throughout the next month or so, Boize re-recorded some of the drum and guitar tracks and properly mixed the same four songs.